Lumber Weight Calculator

 Q: Does a Lumber Weight Calculator Assist in Shipping Cost Estimation?

-Yes, a lumber weight calculator can estimate how much you want to be shipped so you can send it out.
+Yes, a lumber weight calculator can estimate how much lumber you want to be shipped so you can send it out.
 Knowing the weight total will also give you a basis to figure shipping by weight, which can vary between carriers and distances.
 This is particularly important when shipping in volume or over long distances.